ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 ### UEFI

 In order to start an operating system, we are first going to need something to boot it up, i.e. a BIOS or UEFI, on an emulated, read-only flash drive.
 QEMU uses BIOS by default.
-However, since BIOS is largely obsolete, we'll UEFI flash drive instead.
+However, since BIOS is largely obsolete and unavailable on some of the modern hardware (e.g. Apple Silicon), we'll use UEFI flash drive instead.

-QEMU comes with bundled, open source impelementation of UEFI firmware called OVMF (Open Virtual Machine Firmware), which is a port of proprietary Intel UEFI implementation (TianoCore).
-You should be able to find it in this location:
+QEMU comes with a bundled, open source implementation of UEFI firmware called OVMF (Open Virtual Machine Firmware), which is a port of a proprietary Intel UEFI implementation (TianoCore).
+You should be able to find it in:

 ```
 /usr/share/qemu/OVMF.fd